plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 * `zc.buildout` 5 works fine.

 If for one or both of these packages you don't use a final release from https://pypi.org, but an editable install, it may not work.
-You can solve this by installing an extra package with `pip`: `horse-with-no-namespace`.
+You can solve this by installing an extra package with `pip`, `horse-with-no-namespace`.

 ```{note}
 If you let `zc.buildout` install `horse-with-no-namespace`, it won't work.